-Redis Cluster instances support x86 and Arm CPU architectures.
-Each instance can have 1 to 5 replicas.
+Redis Cluster instances can have 1 to 5 replicas.
 For example, the instance specifications can be Redis Cluster | 1 replica or Redis Cluster | 5 replicas.
 By default, a Redis Cluster instance has two replicas.
 A Redis Cluster instance with only 1 replica indicates that the replica quantity has been decreased.

-Given the same memory size, the differences between x86-based Redis Cluster instances, Arm-based Redis Cluster instances, and Redis Cluster instances with multiple replicas are as follows:
+Given the same memory size, the differences between x86-based Redis Cluster instances, Arm-based Redis Cluster instances, and Redis Cluster instances with different replicas are as follows: